deephaven/web-client-ui/packages/app-utils/README.md

 # @deephaven/app-utils

-A library with some utility functions used by Deephaven to load and manage plugins.
+A library with some utility functions used by Deephaven applications.

-For more details on using Deephaven JS Plugins, see the [deephaven-js-plugins repository](https://github.com/deephaven/deephaven-js-plugins).

 ## Install